BOst, MSc, PgCert, FSCCO, FHEA

 - Diploma in Classical Osteopathy from the Institute of Classical Osteopathy (2010)

-- Tutor at the Sutherland Cranial College of Osteopathy (since 2015)
+- Member of the Institute of Osteopathy (since 2004)